Should I rent or buy? Why not both…

 When it comes to choosing investments, you may often notice a fund or a particular manager is described as having a value or a growth bias, but what does this really mean?
 And is one style truly superior to the other?
 We take a look.

-Value stocks are stocks that are ‘cheap’, put simply.
+Put simply, value stocks are stocks that are ‘cheap’.
 The most traditional way of calculating this is in terms of ‘book value’ or the net assets on a company’s balance sheet (assets minus liabilities).
 If the company’s net assets are greater than the value of the company implied by its stock price (its market capitalisation), it is considered to be a value stock.

 So, for example, if a company’s net assets are worth £5bn and its market capitalisation is £4bn, the company is trading below book value and therefore would be said to be in value territory.